sjbutler/nominal/README.md

 ## Copyright and License

-nominal is Copyright (C) 2013-2015 The Open University and Copyright (C) 2017 Simon Butler. nominal is open source software licensed under version 2.0 of the Apache License.
+nominal is Copyright (C) 2013-2015 The Open University and Copyright (C) 2017-2019 Simon Butler. nominal is open source software licensed under version 2.0 of the Apache License.
 A copy of the licence can be found in the file LICENCE and the text is available at https://www.apache.org/licenses/LICENSE-2.0

+## Getting Started
+A guide to working with nominal can be found at https://github.com/sjbutler/nominal/wiki/Nominal:-Getting-Started

 ## Requirements

 nominal requires Java v8 to run.

 ## Build
-nominal is built using Gradle.
+nominal is built using maven, and could be built using Gradle or Ivy.

 ## Dependencies